Memory and relationships

 Initial expectations

-Expectations about a person can influence what is remembered about that individual after an initial interaction.
-We might better remember people who contradict our initial expectations [4].
-This can be explained by the increased mental processing time to “find a place” for this person in our system of values.
+Expectations about a person can influence what we remembered about them after an interaction.
+Study from Srull, T. K. (1981) implies that we might better remember people who contradict our initial expectations [4].

 Put some extra effort into getting to know people who align with your views.
 Contradictory people may drive your attention, but it’s not always helpful.